 More passengers getting on board, I was left alone for about 3 minutes and I managed to photograph as many as I could!
 My friend who flew with this airline was stopped by a crew taking the cabin photos, so I wasn't too sure at that time whether it was allowed.
 I continued to take photos during the flight, think the crew saw me but didn't stop me.

-The audio system, don't think its in used even on international flights.
+The audio system, don't think it is in use even on international flights.

-Does it look cozy?
+Does it look cosy?
 It does for me.

-This was where my sat, I had 2 windows and you can see how tight the legroom space is!
+This was where I sat, I had 2 windows and you can see how tight the legroom space is!

 The obligatory legroom space shot!

-Don't think the ladies were too pleased with that, but hey its only a 50 minutes flight!
+Don't think the ladies were too pleased with that, but hey it is only a 50 minutes flight!
 How long can you sleep?

 The old Boeing 737 toilet!
-Doesn't look too shabby!
+It doesn't look too shabby.